bk1/ruby-long-decimal/README.md

 Ruby's license or LGPL
-Find copies of these licenses on http://www.gnu.org/ or http://www.ruby-lang.org/ © Karl Brodowsky (IT Sky Consulting GmbH) 2006-2015 http://www.it-sky-consulting.com/
+Find copies of these licenses on http://www.gnu.org/ or http://www.ruby-lang.org/ Â© Karl Brodowsky (IT Sky Consulting GmbH) 2006-2015 http://www.it-sky-consulting.com/

 Warranty